Planning a Successful Event

 The research is complete and the costs have been estimated; now it's time to put it all together and present the idea to the advisor and the rest of the organization.
 Be sure to prepare the request in writing, including all pertinent information.
 Being prepared can avoid delays in the consideration of your proposal.

 ROOM SET-UP INFORMATION

 Some buildings, such as the McFarland Student Union, require a set-up plan for the reserved space.
 These plans should include requests for items such as tables, chairs, stage, electrical outlets, etc. It is important to be specific and include all required items.
 Be sure to verify you have what you need to run a smooth event.
 If your event is in the McFarland Student Union, please visit MSU 274 to discuss your setup requests.
-If your event is in Schaffer Auditorium, please contact Greg Kokolus at 610-683-4522.
+If your event is in Schaffer Auditorium, please contact the KU Presents! office to get in touch with the production staff.
 Always check with the respective building manager to verify you have all the appropriate requirements for your event.

 PUBLIC SAFETY APPROVAL

 Depending on the nature of the event, it may require proper approval.
 The only way to be sure is to contact Public Safety at x34002 or visit them in Old Main.
 Public Safety can be used for large crowds at certain locations or when there may be parking congestion.
 Additional charges may be added if security is needed for the event.